hassan-a-alkhalifah/taproom-react-mock/README.md

 The website is a React redo mockup of an Angular tap room project worked on in my Angular course here at [Epicodus](https://www.epicodus.com/).
 The website essentially will show customers a list/menu of all available kegs for the fictional tap room bar.
 This will include the name, brand, price and how many pints are available for each offered keg.
 Beers will also be organized and color coded based on prices and strength.

 Listed kegs with 10 pints or less will be marked so the employee can be alerted with it needs to be changed.
 Each keg has a edit button to open up a pop-up modal.
 This pop-up modal will allow the employee to edit the keg.
-There is also a admin console to allow emploee to add a new keg.
+There is also a admin console to allow employees to add a new keg.

 The website is broken down into multiple components which have their data types and shapes defined by propTypes.
 Client-side routing will be used to create the appearance of multiple pages as the user navigated to a different "page".
 CSS object and JSX style tags are used to provide styles to individual components.
+App component will house state while the remaining components will remain stateless.

 My components structure can be viewed below: